anon-blue/anon.blue/README.txt

 messages intensifies        hello am I good enough?
     f]]]  I'm not sure wgat to say...
-DamnazxcvcasfdHello al hey fags a/s/l? hah a me too no cry no cry bickez           eknow thos ; everything zhat you hve eve r experinced in your entire oife, has broughz you zo this s exact momentk   i Wh ittier, CAf   StrangI am serious please asend help before it is too late for me
+DamnazxcvcasfdHello al hey fags a/s/l? hah a me too no cry no cry bickez           eknow thos ; everything zhat you hve eve r experinced in your entire oife, has broughz you zo this s exact momentk   ich liebe ,twisz  StrangI am serious please asend help before it is too late for me

      Is anyone out ejdjdhergiten tag guten tag guten zag  guten agbguten tag ich